compGeom-s23/compGeom-s23.github.io/Projects/P3-mondrian.md

-Once you sort the points  left-to-right, and bottop-up,  you will want to pass these  to a helper function to build the kd-tree recursively, without needing to sort.
+Once you sort the points  left-to-right, and bottop-up,  you will want to pass these  to a helper function to build the kd-tree recursively.
 It might look something like this:

 ```
-treeNode* build_kdtree_rec(vector<point2d> & points-sorted-by-x,
-vvector<point2d>& points-sorted-by-y, int cut_type)
+treeNode* build_kdtree_rec(vector<point2d> & points-sorted-by-x, vector<point2d>& points-sorted-by-y, int cut_type)
 ```

 This helper function should build the kd-tree recursively.
 It should